icosahedron/flagrantsystemerror/src/posts/dns_home_network.md

 To use DNS, the machines on the network have to know where to find the DNS server.
 This is a job for DHCP.

 To manage things centrally, we want Dnsmasq to manage the DHCP as well as the DNS, so I needed to turn off the DHCP server on the Apple Airport.
-Which really means that I set the DHCP range to really small (10.0.1.253-10.0.1.254) and created some bogus MAC addresses to be reserved so that it wouldn't allocate any DHCP addresses or answer any requests, since you can't really turn off the DHCP server and just use the NAT on an Airport router.
+Which really means that I set the DHCP range to really small (10.0.1.253-10.0.1.254) and created some bogus MAC addresses to be reserved so that the Airport wouldn't allocate any DHCP addresses or answer any requests, since you can't really turn off the DHCP server on an Airport router.

 !["Turn off" DHCP in an Airport router][airport_dhcp_off]